-Selling, general and administrative ("SGA") expenses consist primarily of compensation and related costs for sales and marketing personnel engaged in sales and licensee support, marketing programs, public relations, promotional materials, travel, trade show expenses, compensation and related costs for general management, information technology, finance personnel, corporate legal fees and expenses, facilities costs, stock-based compensation expense and professional services.
+Selling, general and administrative ("SGA") expenses consist primarily of compensation and related costs for sales and marketing personnel engaged in sales and licensee support, compensation and related costs for general management, information technology, finance personnel, corporate legal fees and expenses, facilities costs, stock-based compensation expense and professional services.
 Our SGA expenses, other than facilities-related expenses, are not allocated to other expense line items.